 - While the tempering emits an aroma add the remaining sugar and let it caramelize.

 - Now add chopped onion and fry till it turns light pink.

 - Do not over-fry onion else the gravy will turn bitter.

 - Once fried, add remaining ginger and garlic paste and fry for a minute.

 - Now add remaining curd and cook on slow flame till the oil leaves the edges.

-- Meanwhile, with the remaining spices except garam masala (Turmeric Powder, Red Chili powder, Cumin powder, Coriander powder, sugar, and salt) along with 1 tablespoon Mustard oil make a thick paste.
+- Meanwhile, with the remaining spices except garam masala (Turmeric Powder, Red Chili powder, Cumin powder, Coriander powder, sugar, and salt) along with 1 Tbsp.
+Mustard oil make a thick paste.